Do Muslims believe in Moses (PBUH) and the Torah?

 “And remember when Moses said to his people, “O my people, why do you harm me while you certainly know that I am the messenger of Allah to you?”
 (Quran 61:5)

-God continued to bless the Israelites by bestowing many favours upon them, as well as inflicting punishments on them for their disobedience.
-Both of these are greatly detailed in the second chapter of the Quran which is titled: Al Baqarah (The Cow).
+God continued to bless the Israelites and bestow favours upon them, as well as inflict punishments for their disobedience.
+These are explained in the second chapter of the Quran titled: Al Baqarah (The Cow).

 “He (Moses) said: “O my Lord!
 I have power only over myself and my brother: so separate us from the rebellious people!”
 (5:25)

-Despite the many trials and tribulations which came their way, Moses and Aaron (PBUT) continued to submit themselves completely to the will of God.
-Indeed, God exonerates Moses and Aaron (PBUT) of any wrongdoing in the Quran and depicts them as His grateful servants.
+Despite many trials and tribulations coming their way, Moses and Aaron (PBUT) continued to submit to the will of God.
+Hence, God exonerates Moses and Aaron (PBUT) of any wrongdoing in the Quran and depicts them as His grateful servants.

-Just as Muhammad (PBUH) invited the pagan Arabs to worship the One God, Moses also kept steering his wayward people toward monotheism.
+Just as Muhammad (PBUH) invited the pagan Arabs to worship One God, Moses also steered his wayward people toward monotheism.

-The Quran, which Muslims believe has been preserved since the time it was revealed to the prophet Muhammad, contrasts with the Torah by correcting misconceptions that have developed historically about Moses (PBUT).
+The Quran, which has been preserved since the time it was revealed to the prophet Muhammad, contrasts with the Torah by correcting misconceptions developed historically about Moses (PBUT).

-As such, God elevates Moses (PBUH) to a position of honour in the Quran (33:69), freeing him from any blame for the actions of his people.
+As such, God elevates Moses (PBUH) to a position of honour in the Quran (33:69) and frees him from any blame due to the actions of his people.